zeeshan249/shopify/README.md

 ![badge](https://img.shields.io/badge/html%2Fcss-used-brightgreen)

-# My  Tailwind Paytm Clone
+# My  Tailwind Shopify Clone

 - This project is a  SHopify clone page.This website is designed using pure Tailwind.